Viet Minh: Victory and dissolution

 On 7 March 1951, Viet Minh and National United League of Vietnam (Hội Liên Việt) merged to form the Vietnamese United Front (Mặt trận Liên Việt).
 Nonetheless, people continued to call the new front as Viet Minh.
 In late 1953, the Viet Minh began a land reform that turned out to be a disaster.

 Later the United Front changed into the current Vietnam Fatherland Front (Mặt trận Tổ quốc Việt Nam) on 10 September 1955.

-Following their defeat at the Battle of Điện Biên Phủ, the French began negotiations to end the conflict.
+Following the Viet Minh's victory at the Battle of Điện Biên Phủ, the French began negotiations to end the conflict.
 As a result of peace accords worked out at the Geneva Conference in Geneva, Switzerland, Vietnam was divided into North Vietnam and South Vietnam at the 17th Parallel with the French army retreating to the South and the Viet Minh army retreating to the North as a temporary measure until unifying elections could take place in 1956.
 Transfer of civil administration of North Vietnam to the Viet Minh was given on 11 October 1954.
 Ho Chi Minh was appointed Prime Minister of North Vietnam, which would be run as a socialist state.
 Ngo Dinh Diem, who was previously appointed Prime Minister of South Vietnam by Emperor Bảo Đại, eventually assumed control of South Vietnam.